-When we develop complex web applications for enterprises, often there is the need to integrate a series of third-party systems from others companies.
-These could be payment processors, SMS gateway, and other types of apps or online websites.
+When we develop complex web applications for SMBs or enterprises, often there is the need to integrate a series of third-party systems from other companies.
+These could be payment processors, SMS gateways, and other types of apps or online websites.

 These providers can send data streams to our app that are called push events (webhooks).
-These events could be changes of state of a record on the third party system related to a record in our applications.
+These events represent the changes of state of a record on the third party system related to a record in our application.

-So basically are HTTP callbacks are triggered by specific events.
+So webhooks are HTTP callbacks that are triggered by specific events that have JSON format and have the form HTTP post.
 Whenever a trigger event occurs in other systems the webhooks collect these HTTP requests.
-There are many tools that a backend web developer can use to create and integrate these services.
+There are many tools that a backend web developer can use to create, integrate and monitor these events.

 An example of the implementation of these systems is on eCommerce payment processing providers like webhooks stripe.